 On April 1, 2020, Prince Harry and Meghan Markle announced that they had quit the Royal Family, making global headlines.
 Many commentators have remarked on the issue of their security.
 Royal protection officers are funded by the British taxpayer.
 Because Harry and Meghan will not be participating in Royal duties, many argue that they should not have access to state-funded security.
 Others have argued, however, that as Prince Harry was born Royal, he is entitled to Security as a Royal birthright.

 Being a Member of the British Royal Family comes with many privileges.
-However, it also comes with a high risk of privacy invasion and vulnerability to attack in the media and physically.
+However, it also comes with a high risk of public scrutiny and security risks.
 Due to their prominence and wealth, the Royals are often targets.
-In 1974, Princess Anne, Prince Harry's Aunt, was the target of a kidnap attempt.
+In 1974, Princess Anne, Prince Harry's Aunt, was the target of a kidnapping attempt.
 In 1994, there was a failed assassination attempt on Prince Charles, Prince Harry's father.

 Prince Harry did not choose to be a part of the Royal Family, he was born into it.
 As illustrated above, being a Royal comes with significant risks.
-His rescindment of public duties does not alleviate the danger he and his family could face because of his royalty.
-For this reason, he is still entitled to security as a Royal Birthright.
+His rescindment of public duties does not alleviate the danger he and his family could face because of his public status.
+For these reasons, he is still entitled to security as a Royal Birthright.
 Even though Harry and Meghan have left the Royal family, the potential threat to their wellbeing remains high.